Estates of Deceased U.S. Citizens

 The consular officer usually takes physical possession of convertible assets, luggage, wearing apparel, jewelry, articles of sentimental value, non-negotiable instruments, personal documents, and other miscellaneous effects.
 The consular officer has no authority to withdraw funds from bank accounts in foreign countries or to obtain the face value of traveler's checks.

-If the personal effects are not located within a reasonable distance from the Foreign Service post, the consular officer will request the temporary custodian of the effects to send them to the post at the expense of the estate or of the legal representative.
+If the personal effects are not located within a reasonable distance from the U.S. Embassy or Consulate, the consular officer will request the temporary custodian of the effects to send them to the Embassy or Consulate at the expense of the estate or of the legal representative.
 The U.S. Government has no independent authority to pay for any expenses incurred relating to the effects of a deceased private citizen.

 Large, bulky articles found in residences are seldom taken into actual possession by the consular officer.
 However, reasonable steps are taken to ensure that the effects are adequately safeguarded until arrangements for disposition can be made by the legal representative.